What is domestic violence?

 The person has used, displayed, or threatened to use a weapon on you OR in a felony.

-- Starting July 28, 2019, if you get an Order requiring the person to surrender weapons, the police or the sheriff will serve the person with that Order.
+- If you get an Order requiring the person to surrender weapons, the police or the sheriff will serve the person with that Order.

 Getting a Court Order for the Surrender of Weapons: Family Law Cases has forms and instructions.